jiezhoucs/must-read/notes/isolation/ildi_dac17.md

 the kernel maps memories and configures system registers.
-To maintain the first invariant, the `hyp mode` sets the PAN bit, and all the instructions, e.g., `MSR PAN, <imm|reg>`, that could modify the PAN bit in the `CPSR` or `SCTLR` register are moved from the kernel.
+To maintain the first invariant, the `hyp mode` sets the PAN bit, and all the instructions, e.g., `MSR PAN, <imm|reg>`, that could modify the PAN bit in the `CPSR` or `SCTLR` register are removed from the kernel.
 To keep the second invariant, kernel page tables are configured as read-only, and all attempts of modifying the kernel page tables are sent to the the `hyp mode` for verification.